 Other attendance days will be considered if space allows.
-Four days a week may be considered for RRCC students/staff only.
 RRCC students and staff are given priority enrollment, after families with another child already in the program.
 RRCC students and staff are able to enroll with atypical attendance patterns if space is available.
 Community children with the above attendance patterns will be given priority for acceptance into the program.
 A one month written notice (email acceptable) is required to request a change of your attendance child's days.
 Changes are preferred to occur on the first day of the month.
 Requests will be granted if space is available.
 It may be possible to enroll a child with attendance patterns that differ from above.
 However, in the event that the atypical pattern prevents a child with a typical pattern from enrollment, you may be asked to change to a typical pattern, or find other care.
 If space is available, days may be added, and an additional fee charged, but not substituted for your child's typical attendance days and only if there is no outstanding balance on your account.